Pollens and Diatoms in Forensic Investigation

 Identification is a reference-collection problem.
 The analyst compares the unknown grain against a curated slide library and against published atlases.
 India does not yet have a single national reference pollen atlas at the scale of the European Pollen Database, but the Birbal Sahni Institute of Palaeosciences (BSIP Lucknow) maintains the most comprehensive subcontinental reference collection, and the Wadia Institute of Himalayan Geology in Dehradun anchors Himalayan flora.
 Light microscopy at 400 to 1000 times handles most identifications; scanning electron microscopy is used for fine surface sculpture when species boundaries are tight.

 Indian context.
 Indian palynology in forensic casework is limited but growing.
 BSIP Lucknow, Wadia Institute Dehradun and the National Botanical Research Institute (NBRI) hold the reference collections that a state SFSL would consult.
-Routine NET-relevant Indian use cases include body-disposal investigations in agricultural belts (matching pollen on a corpse's clothing to the field where it was dumped) and vehicle-interior pollen as supporting evidence in inter-state movement of contraband.
+Routine examiners-relevant Indian use cases include body-disposal investigations in agricultural belts (matching pollen on a corpse's clothing to the field where it was dumped) and vehicle-interior pollen as supporting evidence in inter-state movement of contraband.

 Forensic diatomology: frustules, classification and the diatom test for drowning